 The sub-advisors manage their individual portfolio segments by building a focused portfolio representing their highest-confidence stocks.
-Under normal conditions, each manager's portfolio segment typically includes a minimum of 8 and a maximum of 15 securities.
-A manager may occasionally hold more than 15 securities.
-Though the total number of securities the International Fund may hold at any point in time will vary, it is generally expected that the International Fund will hold between 32 and 60 securities.
+Under normal conditions the total number of securities the International Fund may hold at any point in time will vary.
+It is generally expected that the International Fund will hold between 40 and 80 securities.